SrijanBadhya/Debsoc/Running the PES Debsoc.md

 End of the recruitment section I have properly written, any readers please move on to [Inside a session](#inside-a-session) for now.

 Round 1 and 2 are usually quite rushed because you're processing large batches of people.
 In the interest of time and simplicity, it makes sense to drop a lot of procedures of debate.
-Explaining these
+Explaining these takes quite sometime and can be overwhelming to someone new to debate who's already having a hard time remembering who the "Deputy Leader of Opposition" is supposed to be.
+We dropped POIs and proper OAs.

 ### Round 3